-(i) Document the use of any alternative compliance options as described in RCW 19.405.040(1)(b); and
+(i) Document the use of any alternative compliance options as described in RCW 19.405.040(1)(b);

-(j) Provide a description of how the utility maintained the safety, reliable operation, and balancing of the electric system.
+(j) Provide a description of how the utility maintained the safety, reliable operation, and balancing of the electric system; and

+(k) Include the data input files made available in native format per WAC 480-100-655(9) as an appendix.

 (2) Clean Energy Compliance Report Review Process.